Smoke from U.S. wildfires prompt air quality warnings for B.C., Alberta

 “Smoke impacts due to long-range transport from wildfires in the western U.S. have already been observed in some areas of Vancouver Island, the Lower Mainland, and portions of the interior,” the advisory read.

+The conditions got so bad that Vancouver was ranked second on a list of cities with the worst air quality in the world, with Portland in first, according to the World Air Quality index.

-Smokey skies are expected to continue for 24-72 hours and are likely to reach mass impact on Sunday, according to the environment agency.
+Smoky skies are expected to continue for 24 to 72 hours and are likely to reach mass impact on Sunday, according to the environment agency.

 “The anticipated smoke trajectory indicates that the areas impacted will grow to the north and east as the weekend progresses with the most widespread impacts expected on Sunday,” the advisory read.

-Alberta has not yet been issued an air quality warning; however, weather forecasts expect the province’s air quality to plummet over the next 24 hours.
-Southern Alberta is expected to notice a difference in air quality particularly by Sunday afternoon.
+Alberta has not yet been issued an air quality warning.
+However, weather forecasts expect the province’s air quality to plummet over the next 24 hours.
+Southern Alberta is expected to notice a difference in air quality by Sunday afternoon.

 Canadians in areas that experience heavy smoke condition are urged to limit outdoors activity, drink water and keep windows and doors of homes and vehicles closed.